TheMarlboroMan/dfw-jumpstart/README.md

 ###Change application states (controllers).

+The brute force way: directly replacing states:

 - From the controller code use set_state(state), as in set_state(state_main).
 Use a state defined in states.h.
 - From the state_driver use states.set(v), where v is a state defined in states.h. "states" is a protected property of the state_driver_interface.

 There are examples of both: you can see it done in main.cpp/state_driver.cpp and in the controllers.

+The stack based way: controllers can call the push_state and pop_state to manipulate the state stack.
+This way, the starting controller is at the bottom of the stack (say, the menu controller) and new controllers can be pushed and popped upon it.
+For example:

+- The initial controller is "menu".
+- Menu calls push_state(options)
+- The options controller is executed and calls pop_state()
+- Menu is brought back to the front.
+- Menu calls push_state(game)
+- Game is executed, and calls push_state(map)
+- Map is executed and calls pop_state()
+- Game is executed and calls pop_state()
+- Menu is executed. pop_state() would throw.

+Controllers can always call "state_size()" to see the size of the current state stack.

 ###Use "loop" and application step.